Ledger-Donjon/scaffold/docs/fpga_bus_bridge.rst

   cycle command.
 - ``write_command``: True when the fetched command byte corresponds to a bus write cycle command.
+- ``buf_wait_command``: True when the fetched command byte corresponds to a bus buffer wait command.
+- ``delay_command``: True when the fetched command byte corresponds to a bus delay command.

 Polling timeout configuration
 *****************************